ulflulfl/homeautomation/audio/PCM5102A_Media_Player.md

 Features:

 * Stereo I2S DAC (no power amplifier)
-* Supply Voltage: 3.3V or 5V (board has low drop voltage regulator and can be supplied with both 3.3 or 5V)
+* Supply Voltage: 3.3V or 5V (board has a low drop voltage regulator and can be supplied with both 3.3 or 5V)
 * SNR: 112 dB
 * Sampling frequency: 8 kHz to 384 kHz
 * Output to 3.5 mm stereo "headphone" jack or solder pins